-The records unit of the Placerville Police Department is open from 8 am to 5 pm Monday through Friday.
+The records unit of the Placerville Police Department is open from 8 AM to 4:30 PM Monday through Thursday and 8 AM to 1 PM on Fridays.
 The records unit is responsible for processing all reports and disseminating them to various departments.
-All Public Records Request will be responded to within 10 days.
+All Public Records requests will be responded to within 10 days.
 There is no fee for reports under 10 pages, 10 + pages $.10 per page.

 City of Placerville Police Department Master Fee Schedule

 A police report may be obtained through the Records Unit.
 Complete the “ Public Records Request ” form and bring it to the police department with photo identification.
+You may also email the form and your photo identification to email@example.com as an attachment.
+Make sure you select mail or pick-up on the request form.
+Reports will not be sent through email.
 Call the records unit prior to going to the Police Department to determine if the report can be released.
 Not all reports can be released.
 Victims and victim representatives, or as listed in the Government Code Section 6254 may have records.
-No all reports are public records, such as Child Abuse reports, Medical/Mental Illness reports, Arrest reports not adjudicated, and reports that are still being investigated.
-All identifying information, statements of involved parties, identity of suspects who have not yet been arrested, and the analysis and conclusions of investigations are exempt from public disclosure and will be redacted from reports.
+Not all reports are public records, such as Child Abuse reports, Medical/Mental Illness reports, Arrest reports not adjudicated, and reports that are still being investigated.
+All identifying information, statements of involved parties, the identity of suspects who have not yet been arrested, and the analysis and conclusions of investigations are exempt from public disclosure and will be redacted from reports.

 Traffic Collision Reports:

-To obtain a copy of a traffic collision report, you must be listed as a driver, passenger, registered owner, property owner or an authorized representative of those listed in the report.
-Complete a “ Public Records Request ” form and bring to the police department with photo identification.
+To obtain a copy of a traffic collision report, you must be listed as a driver, passenger, registered owner, property owner, or an authorized representative of those listed in the report.
+Complete a “ Public Records Request ” form and bring it to the police department with photo identification.
+You may also email the form and your photo identification to firstname.lastname@example.org as an attachment.
+Make sure you select mail or pick-up on the request form.
+Reports will not be sent through email.
 Collision reports may take up to 10 days from the day of the accident to be ready to be released.

 Clearance Letters/Visa Letters/ Criminal History Request:

 The Placerville Police Department can check criminal history for incidents that may have occurred within the City of Placerville jurisdiction.
 Clearance letters are provided for City of Placerville residents.
 To receive a local clearance letter, complete the “ Request for Local Criminal History Check ” form and come to the police department with valid photo identification.
+You may also email the form and your photo identification to email@example.com as an attachment.
+Make sure you select mail or pick-up on the request form.
+Criminal History will not be sent through email.
 There is a $50 fee.

 Statewide criminal history checks must be done by fingerprinting through the California Department of Justice.